Episode - 7F16

 - Identical Twins: The head of Shelbyville Orphanage looks like Dr. Hibbert and said he has a lost twin.

 - Mean Boss: Herb is extremely dismissive and temperamental to his employees, viewing them as privileged idiots (in stark contrast to his own upbringing).
-This ends up his own undoing, as he refuses to take their warnings of Homer's incompetence seriously, and forces them to continue with his doomed project until it's too late.
+This ends up being his own undoing, as he refuses to take their warnings of Homer's incompetence seriously, and forces them to continue with his doomed project until it's too late.
+They apparently know not to give what people want.

-- Never My Fault: Herb blames Homer for ruining his company despite putting him in charge, shelving all other projects and outright ignoring his employees' (who despite being 'privilaged idiots' as he put it still know enough about business to be on the board of a car company) warnings.
+- Never My Fault: Herb blames Homer for ruining his company despite putting him in charge, shelving all other projects and outright ignoring his employees' warnings, who despite being 'privileged idiots' as he put it still know enough about business to be on the board of a car company.

 - Riches to Rags: Herb thanks to Homer.